eflautt/ga-data-science/lessons/lesson-1/readme.md

 ##### PRESENT: Communicate the results of your analysis
 Presentations are a critical part of your analysis.
 It doesn't matter how brillant your model is or how illuminating your findings are, if you are not able to effectively communicate your results then they will not be used.

-The most basic form of a data science presentaiton should include a simple sentence that describes your results:
+The most basic form of a data science presentation should include a simple sentence that describes your results:
-- Customers from large companies had twice (CI 1.9, 2.1) the odds of of placing another order with Planet Express compared to customers from small companies.
+- "Customers from large companies had twice (CI 1.9, 2.1) the odds of of placing another order with Planet Express compared to customers from small companies."

 Data science presentations can also be far more complex and exciting, like some of the [research presented by Nate Silver's 538 blog](http://fivethirtyeight.com/burrito/#brackets-view).

 When creating a presentation, always consider your audience and make sure to practice your presentation beforehand.
 Consider the types of questions people might have or - better yet - test your presentation on a few people and pay attention to their response.
 Clarify and refine your presentation accordingly.

-When creating presentations, consider your needs and goals as well as those of your audience.
+Make sure to consider your needs and goals as well as those of your audience.
 A presentation created for your fellow data scientists will be vastly different than a presentation intended for some executives who are trying to make a business decision.

 Key factors of a good presentation include:
 - Summarize findings with narrative and storytelling techniques